TerryLansdown/lists/books-to-get.md

 - Six Wakes - Mur Lafferty
 - Trail of Lightning - Rebecca Roanhorse
 - Alif the Unseen - G Willow Wilson
-- The Ballad of Black Tom - Victor LaValle
 - The Light Brigade - Kameron Hurley
 - 5am Club
-- The Engines of God
 - The Cruel Stars
-- The Space Between Worlds
 - Conan Doyle for the Defense
 - Fortune Favors the Dead
 - Middlegame
-- Differently Morphous
-- Children of memory